To encourage home ownership in transit-supportive neighborhoods, CDTA has partnered with a number of housing assistance organizations:

 - Affordable Housing Partnership

-CDTA provides up to two (2) transit passes per month for up to two years for new homeowners in neighborhoods with existing transit service.
+CDTA provides two (2) unlimited use Navigator transit passes for one year to new homeowners in neighborhoods with existing transit service.
 The program helps ease the transition to home ownership and encourages people to incorporate transit into their daily routines while they form transportation habits in their new location.
 Transit supportive neighborhoods are characterized by existing transit service, but also by pedestrian infrastructure and limited parking.
 Home ownership has been linked to neighborhood stability.
 Together, they can contribute to environmentally and socially healthy regions.